krruzic/Reader-YC/README.md

 ## Features:
 ###Current Features:
-Get the main hackernews pages (top, ask HN, new)
+* Get the main hackernews pages (top, ask HN, new)

 ###Current Issues:
-Sometimes the main page (top posts) doesn't load, and I'm not too sure why.
+* Sometimes the main page (top posts) doesn't load, and I'm not too sure why.

-Does not handle a lack of internet connectivity.
+* Does not handle a lack of internet connectivity.
 At all.

 ###Coming Feature roadmap (dates are really guesses):
-View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)
+* View text posts, comments and articles all from within the app V1.0 (Will be available on BB-World at this point)\n
   ETA: July 1

-Comment caching for recent articles  V1.1
+* Comment caching for recent articles  V1.1 \n
 	ETA: End of July hopefully

-Favouriting posts for later viewing from a 'History' option
+* Favouriting posts for later viewing from a 'History' option \n
 	ETA: Week after V1.2

-Collapsable comments, load more results V1.3
+* Collapsable comments, load more results V1.3 \n
 	ETA: End of Summer

-Logging in and upvoting/commenting V2.0
+* Logging in and upvoting/commenting V2.0 \n
 	ETA: Probably never, but I do hope to add this